paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-136-violent-crime-control-and-law-enforcement.md

 (2) **Contents** — Each application submitted under paragraph (1) shall—

-  (A) describe the need for grant funds and the plan for implementation for any of the purposes described in subsection (b) of this section;
+  (A) describe the need for grant funds and the plan for implementation for any of the purposes described in subsection (b);

   (B) include proof that the institution of higher education collaborated with victim service providers, including domestic violence, dating violence, sexual assault, and stalking victim services programs in the community in which the institution is located;